oceanbase/ob-operator/README.md

 cd deploy/terraform
 ./generate_k8s_cluster_tfvars.sh
 ```
-Please follow any on-screen instructions to provide necessary details during the generation process.

 2. Initialize Terraform:
 This step will ensure that Terraform has all the necessary plugins and modules to manage the resources.
 Use the following command to initialize the terraform environment.